Coronavirus vaccine — how to distribute it around the world? | DW | 27.11.2020

 Several vaccines are awaiting approval by health authorities.
 But even before the official go-ahead has been given, the United States and European countries have signed contracts and secured the rights to billions of doses from several companies, including Pfizer/BioNTech, Moderna, AstraZeneca, Johnson and Johnson, CureVac, SanofiGSK.

-If the vaccines all get approval, the European Union has secured enough vaccines for a large proportion of its population, even though two doses have to be administered to induce immunity.
+If the vaccines all get approval, the European Union has secured more than enough vaccines for its population, even though two doses have to be administered to induce immunity.

 Read more: The global race to buy coronavirus vaccine